robertduplock/scifibooks.club/content/en/reviews/star-trek-typhon-pact-3-rough-beasts-of-empire-book-review.md

 > Never use a long word where a short one will do.
 If it is possible to cut a word out, always cut it out.

 It's safe to say David R. George III does not subscribe to this school of writing.
-Firstly, he uses some pretty obscure words, particularly in the first half of the book.
+Firstly, he uses some pretty obscure words, particularly in the book's first half.
 Here are a few examples:

 * A **_surfeit_** of powerful emotions threatened to overwhelm him
 * The grave expression on her young face **_presaged_** her answer
 * The ancient manuscript—it **_antedated_** the city itself

-Now, I might just be a bit of a dummy, but I had to look up what each of those words means —  _surfeit, presaged_ and _antedated _are not exactly commonly used in day-to-day language.
+Now, I might just be a bit of a dummy, but I had to look up what each of those words means —  _surfeit, presaged_ and _antedated _are not exactly words commonly used in everyday language.
+Furthermore, his prose is verbose. _Very_ verbose.
+Often there would be a line of dialogue, followed by 2-3 paragraphs outlining that character's inner thoughts and feelings before the next line of dialogue appears.
+Sometimes I wanted to scream, _Just let the characters speak!_

+It's not that he can't write.
+Far from it, much of the time David R. George III writes beautifully.
+But he lacks restraint.